Showing posts with label history. Show all posts

 Thomas Cantrell Dugdale

 In the latter role he did well and his influence grew.
 He started to travel, building links with trade unionists in Europe and elsewhere.
 During the First World War he visited the USA, where he had a cordial meeting with the powerful labour leader Samuel Gompers, who had helped found the American Federation of Labor.
 Eventually Bevin founded Britain’s own first ‘super-union’, the Transport and General Workers’ Union (TGWU).
 By 1940 he had for some time been the country’s most important union figure.
 Distrustful of Labour intellectuals after 1931, he decided that Labour’s taciturn and business-like new Deputy Leader, Attlee, was the horse to back.
-The two men were a contrast; Attlee a silent ascetic to whom many found it hard to relate– and Bevin, big, bluff and sometimes a bully, forged in the furnace of labour negotiations and union politics.
+The two men were a contrast; Attlee a silent ascetic to whom many found it hard to relate – and Bevin, big, bluff and sometimes a bully, forged in the furnace of labour negotiations and union politics.
 He was genial and ruthless.

 In 1940 Attlee and Churchill found Bevin a seat and brought into the wartime coalition as Minister of Labour, believing this to be the best way of mobilising the workforce behind the war (wisely, they seem to have realised this was not a given).
 As wartime Minister of Labour, he played a key role in uniting the labour movement behind the war effort – something Churchill, no friend of the unions, could not have done without him.
 Finally, as Foreign Secretary from 1945, he was at least partly responsible for forging the US-European alliance against the USSR.
-Bevin was thus the father of the modern British union movement, a key pillar of Attlee’s reforming government, and a key architect of the postwar global security settlement.
+Bevin was thus the father of the modern British union movement, a pillar of Attlee’s reforming government, and a key architect of the postwar global security settlement.

 Given that these three legacies are now under threat, a new look at Bevin is timely.
 It arrived in 2021: Ernest Bevin: Labour's Churchill, by Andrew (Lord) Adonis, a strong New Labour figure and himself a Minister in the 200s.
 I have some reservations about this book (not least the title).
 But it is well worth reading.
 It isn’t the first Bevin biography; there are several, including Alan Bullock’s mighty three-volume account.
 For the casual reader, there’s Mark Stephens’s short book Ernest Bevin, written to mark Bevin’s centenary.
 However, Bullock’s would probably be too much for most readers.
 Stephens’s book is concise, but it was published by the T&G itself and is not especially critical (though it’s not a hagiography – and it is very well-written).
 Adonis’s book is short and lively enough to be readable.
 And it’s even-handed; Adonis clearly admires Bevin, but he is sometimes very critical, especially of Bevin’s period as Foreign Secretary.